JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## CExScrollingEditablePanel
 A panel that can have other panels inside of it and can be scrolled.
-Derives from EditablePanel.
+Has a child called "Scrollbar" (Type: CExScrollBar) Derives from EditablePanel.
 Parameter | Info
 --------- | ----
 allow_mouse_wheel_to_scroll | Only allow scrolling by dragging the slider